jlas/jlas.github.io/_posts/2024-02-11-engineering-a-compiler.md

 Here are some key concepts and algorithms that really resonated with me:

 ### Layers
 A compiler is fundamentally composed of layers of software that, when combined, perform a remarkable task (taking human readable instructions and converting it to 1s and 0s!)
-But each layer is self contained, and to a certain extent, quite simple.
+But each layer is self contained, and to a certain extent, simple.
 This is quite beautiful.

 ### Finite automata
 An automata is just a state machine.
 In a compiler we see it used for [scanning](https://en.wikipedia.org/wiki/Lexical_analysis#Scanner), where it is used to recognize words in the source text.
 For example, it will encounter a character and essentially ask, “should I combine this with the last few characters I've seen and tag it as a variable name?”